 than a navigational menu using generic copy and cliched stock images.

-Until their website was capable of persuading prospective clients that Stuart Miller was not just one option, but the best option to defend their case, there would be little point in driving more traffic.
+Until their website could persuade prospective clients that Stuart Miller was not just one option, but the best option to defend their case, there would be little point in driving more traffic to the site.

 We had to completely rethink what a law firm website could be and break with the tired industry conventions.

-When a business realises their website isn’t performing, their instinct is often to hire a web design company and set about building yet another new site.
+When a business realises its website isn’t performing, the instinct is often to immediately hire a web design company and set about building yet another new site.